 There are so many different types of baby bath tubs available, each claiming to be better than the next.
-How do you determine which bath tub is best for your baby?
+How do you determine which is the best infant bath tub, and what makes it perfect for your baby?

 I have created a super detailed guide on baby bath tubs that will provide you with all the information you need find a tub that suits you and your baby.
 Once you have finished reading this guide you will be an baby bath tub expert.